geo-python/site/source/lessons/L5/reading-data-from-file.rst

 ------------------------------

 There are several ways in which data can be read from a file in Python, but some are more common (or better in some cases) than others.
-We will focus on two ways to read files that can be easily used for many types of data files.
+Here we will focus on a common way to read files that can be easily used for many types of data files.

 1. We will begin by reading an entire file into a Python list.
    To start we need to open the file for reading by typing the following into the **Spyder** editor: